Animeshz/site/content/blogs/creating-yet-another-distribution-zxcv-linux-1.md

 And you know what? cache was directly getting downloaded into building machine (docker container in this case), but building the gnu's hello project pulled about 1.87G of things in docker and 1.4G in my machine, all GC-able, wth?

-I'm just fond of this type of nix abstraction, and I'm out, not wasting anymore of my data connection.
+I'm just not fond of this type of nix abstraction, and I'm out, not wasting anymore of my data connection.

 ### Attempt #3